My introduction to Investing

 The very first investment I learned of was the Roth IRA.
-Upon hearing about it through a friend, I decided look more into it.
 My knowledge of investing was slim to none at this point.
-I discovered that it was a great investment strategy that many utilize.
-To briefly sum it up, a Roth IRA is a retirement account that allows you to put taxed dollars (limited) into a mutual fund of your choice to grow tax free so that when you need to access it, you won’t have to worry about paying taxes!
+I discovered that it was a great investment strategy as I did my own research.
+To briefly sum it up, a Roth IRA is a retirement account that allows you to invest post-tax dollars.
+Putting money that’s already been taxed into an index fund allows your money to grow tax free.
+Any interest that you gain on your money is tax free!

 Example: Vanguard Mid-Cap Index Fund Admiral Shares (VIMAX) has returned over an average annual return of 10% for investors since inception, 11/12/2011.

 Investing in a low-fee (.05% expense ratio or less) index fund or mutual fund is a great idea for many reasons.
 One of the most compelling reasons to invest is the snowball effect:

 John lives out in Washington, where it snows in the Winter.
 He decides to make the biggest snowball he’d ever make in his lifetime.
 He puts together some snow until it reaches the size of a fist.
 He then starts to roll it across the snow to grow it.
 After it reaches the size of a basketball, he eases it over to the edge of the hill and lets it roll.
 As it rolls down the hill, it not only gains momentum in speed but also in size.
 Upon getting to bottom of the hill, John finds the snowball that was once the size of his basketball to have grown to be higher than his Tesla.